 We continue to be backed by the SJA – our industry’s biggest membership group – and we have an important partnership with the Football Writers’ Association.
 We are represented on the steering committees of both organisations.

-In 2023, we will also be working more closely with our friends at BCOMS, Women in Football and The Ability Group in Sport (TAGS) as part of an intersectional diversity in sports media alliance project.
+In 2023, we are also working more closely with our friends at BCOMS, Women in Football and The Ability Group in Sport (TAGS) as part of an intersectional diversity in sports media alliance project.
 These groups are also members of the Sport Media Identity Network, an academic research initiative funded by the Arts and Humanities Research Council.

-We are hugely grateful for the mutually supportive relationships we enjoy with InterMediaUK, Pride Sports UK / Football v Homophobia, Kick It Out, LEAP Sports Scotland, Pride in Football, Racing Pride, and Out for Sport, to name a few.
+We are hugely grateful for the mutually supportive relationships we enjoy with Pride Sports UK / Football v Homophobia, Kick It Out, LEAP Sports Scotland, Pride in Football, Racing Pride, InterMedia UK and Out for Sport, to name a few.
 In addition, we offer support to a host of other sports clubs, societies, and organisations by raising awareness of their activities through the media.

 Resources and learning